-Did you know that rubbish is broadly divided into 7 or more different types?
-It’s useful for you to know what is piling-up in the driveway or yard of your business or home, because this will affect how you get rid of it.
+Did you know that rubbish is broadly divided into 12 or more different types?
+It’s useful for you to know what is piling up in the driveway or yard of your business or home because this will affect how you get rid of it.

-In this post, we’ll take you through 7 of the most common types of rubbish and what you should be looking out for to avoid landing your household into health and safety issues.
+This post will take you through 12 of the most common types of rubbish and what you should look for to avoid landing your household into health and safety issues.

 1. Liquid Or Solid Household Waste